francesc30/Cultural-Ecosystem-Modelling/README.md

 This repository includes the row code of the Resnet-152 model (for replication) (freshCES-net.ipynb)

-This repository includes the photo ID used for model training and each photo's category (Training_CES_photos.xlsx)
+This repository includes the photo ID used for model training and each photo's category (Training_CES_photos.xlsx) and model validation with unseen data (Ter_Validation_CES_photos.xlsx)

 ---